SteveBWalton/gedcom/README.md

-# gedcom
+# Gedcom
-A family history object library from a gedcom file.
+Generates a family history rust object library from a gedcom file.